-The two options for earning research experience grades; participation in research through online and remotely operated (replacing in-lab) studies, and article review; are described below.
+The two options for earning research experience grades; participation in research through online remotely operated and In Lab studies, as well as article review; are described below.
 Students may complete any combination of these options to earn research experience grades.
+For Winter 2023, credits will be permitted to be earned with half from online, and the other half (1.5) from In-lab or Remote Access studies